-Cracks and fissures occur naturally in slabs during mother nature’s process of cooling the slab.
-At Aria, we inspect every slab in the reflection of the light to check for the cracks and fissures and only choose the stones with a very small percentage of natural imperfections, so this is not a typical issue you will run into with an Aria slab.
-However, it is important to know how the process of filling in cracks and fissures works so you will know how to spot them on a slab.
+Small cracks and fissures occur naturally in stone during mother nature’s process of creating and cooling within the earth.
+At Aria, we inspect every slab in the reflection of the light to check for the cracks and fissures, only choosing the stones with a very small percentage of natural imperfections.
+That being said, this is not a typical issue you will run into with an Aria slab.
+However, it is important to understand the process of filling in cracks and fissures so you can spot them yourself!

-Cracks and fissures are very repairable using a special epoxy that is meant specifically to fix cracks and fissures.
-Since the epoxy is very runny, the fabricator will carefully lay the slab on top of plastic and pour the epoxy over the cracks and fissures and let it set over night.
-During this time, the epoxy will go deep down into the crack and solidify.
+Cracks and fissures are very repairable using a special epoxy that is meant specifically for fixing natural imperfections in stone, large or small!
+Since the epoxy is very runny, a fabricator will carefully lay the slab on top of plastic and pour the epoxy over the cracks and fissures, letting it set overnight.
+During this time, the epoxy will go deep down into the cracks and solidify.
 The next day, the fabricator will go in and either scrape off the residue with a razor blade or resurface the area completely, depending on the stone type and surface finish.

-Apply the color enhancing sealer to a dry rag and wipe in on top of the scratch and you will almost immediately begin to see the scratch disappear.
+Once you apply a color enhancing sealer to a dry rag and wipe in on top of a scratch, you will almost immediately begin to see the scratch disappear.
 The color enhancing sealer fills in and camouflages the scratch to make it much less noticeable.

 Even if you’re the master of DIY, we definitely recommend that you first speak to your fabricator about this process, and advise you to read the instructions on the chemicals that you use.
 Also, as when introducing any new chemical or cleaning agent to your natural stone, it a good idea to test the how the stone will react to the chemical in a small, discreet place on your stone.

-Many of the chemicals are easy and quick to apply and can be done at home.
+Many color enhancing chemicals are quick to apply, and can be applied easily at home.
 Start by putting the color enhancing sealer onto a dry, clean rag.
-Wipe the rag over the scratch and the scratch will disappear.
+Wipe the rag over any scratch and the scratch will disappear.
 Typically, you should let the chemicals sit for about five minutes, but this may vary dependent on stone, the size of the scratch, and the chemicals that you use.
-After the color enhancing sealer has set for about 5 minutes, come back and wipe with a clean paper towel until all of the excess product is gone.
+After the color enhancing sealer has set for about 5 minutes, wipe the stone with a clean paper towel until all of the excess product is gone.
 You can repeat this every three to four months.
 Luckily, there is no limit to the amount of times you can restore natural stone!